SOC 2 Readiness

 Cyndra is committed to achieving SOC 2 Type II compliance and follows the AICPA's Trust Services Criteria today across all production systems.
 We're actively working toward formal certification, with the audit window opening in late 2026.
-In the interim, we operate against the same controls a Type II audit would test, and we'll share our Type I report with prospects under NDA.
+In the interim, we operate against the same controls a Type II audit would test, and we can share our current controls matrix with prospects under NDA.

 This page is meant to give procurement, security, and compliance teams enough detail to clear Cyndra through a typical vendor review.
 If you need a specific control mapping, a sub-processor list, a signed DPA, or our incident-response runbook, email security@cyndra.ai.